SQL Server Performance, DBA Best Practices & Enterprise Data Solutions | MyTechMantra

 7. Microsoft Fabric Mirroring (Zero-ETL)

 Eliminate the complexity of analytics pipelines with Microsoft Fabric Mirroring.
 This Zero-ETL technology enables near-real-time replication of your SQL Server data into Microsoft Fabric’s OneLake.
 By automatically converting transaction log changes into Delta Parquet format, Mirroring ensures your data is analytics-ready without any manual ETL development or monitoring.
 This feature allows CTOs to provide instant insights to business intelligence teams without impacting the performance of the source production system.
-It bridges the gap between operational and analytical silos, delivering a unified “One Data” experience across the hybrid cloud.
+For a technical walkthrough and T-SQL configuration steps, read our expert guide on how to configure Fabric Mirroring for SQL Server 2025.

 8. Change Event Streaming (CES)